Target Heart Rate Calculator: Find Your Optimal Training Zone

 Measure your RHR correctly: immediately upon waking, before getting out of bed, after at least 7 hours of sleep.
 Take a 60-second count of heartbeats — apps or wearables can do this automatically.
 Repeat for 3 consecutive mornings and average the results.
 The American Heart Association defines normal resting heart rate as 60–100 bpm for adults; most fit individuals fall between 50–70 bpm.

-The Karvonen Formula: ACSM's Recommended Method
+The Karvonen Formula: Heart Rate Reserve Method

 The Karvonen formula uses Heart Rate Reserve (HRR) — the difference between your maximum heart rate and resting heart rate — as the basis for zone calculation: